msavoury-carecloud/deepstream.io-website/src/tutorials/core/security-overview/readme.md

 ## Authentication
 Every incoming connection needs to pass an authentication step.
-This happens when the client calls `login( data, callback )`.
-Deepstream comes with three built-in authentication mechanisms:
+This happens when the client calls `login( data, callback )`. deepstream comes with three built-in authentication mechanisms:

 - [none](https://deepstream.io/tutorials/core/auth-none/) allows every connection.
 Choose this option for public sites that don't require access controls.
 - [file](https://deepstream.io/tutorials/core/auth-file/) reads authentication data from a static file.
 This is a good choice for public read / private write use cases, e.g. sports result pages that let every user visit, but only a few backend processes update the result.